 Saturday, January 30, 2010

-The first thing you see when you walk into the Ronald Reagan Presidential Foundation & Library are the Purell dispensers.
-Much like Reagan, it's inexplicable.
-Sanitize your hands all you want; you are prohibited from touching anything in the place anyway.
+The first thing you see when you walk into the Ronald Reagan Presidential Foundation and Library are the Purell dispensers.
+Much like Reagan, it's inexplicable — sanitize your hands all you want, you are prohibited from touching anything in the place anyway.

-Most of the docents looked about 16-years-old (likely nearby Simi Valley High School students) and weren't particularly knowledgeable.
-I was convinced I could stump them with "Where are President Reagan's wooden teeth displayed?"
+Most of the docents looked about 16-years-old (likely nearby Simi Valley High School students); I was convinced I could stump them with "Where are President Reagan's wooden teeth displayed?"

-The docent working the Oval Office facsimile was an exception.
-He was full of good information.
+The docent working the Oval Office facsimile, however, was full of good information.
 He was, at it happens, British.

-Are we supposed to eat all that Purell?
+But what about all that Purell?
+Are we supposed to eat it?

 Anyway, the British docent recounted one of my favorite pieces of White House trivia: the story of the Resolute Desk.